SAFRAN-LAB/HODLR/docs/source/tutorial.rst

 ``factorize``
 ^^^^^^^^^^^^^

-Depends upon whether we intend to perform fast factorization, or fast symmetric factorization:
+Depends upon whether we intend to perform fast factorization or fast symmetric factorization:

 - **Fast Factorization** - This function performs the factorizations such that the matrix is obtained as :math:`K = K_{\kappa} K_{\kappa-1} ...
 K_{1} K_{0}` where :math:`K_i` are block diagonal matrices with :math:`\kappa` being the number of levels considered.